4 Disappointing Things You Need to Know About iPad Mini 6

 • Only Two storage options – 64GB, 256GB

-60Hz screen(iPad Pro has 120Hz) if you’re a professional artist, you will feel the difference if you want to create art on it, but for note-taking, 60Hz is enough.
+60Hz screen(iPad Pro has 120Hz).
 If they had put in the 120Hz screen, it would be really awesome for gaming.
-For note-taking, I would still say the screen is just not big enough, but for gaming, it’s the perfect size.
+For note-taking and drawing, I would still say the screen is just not big enough.

 The base model only has 64GB of memory.
 It might be problematic if you want to download movies or YouTube videos while traveling, assuming you will fill the memory with other apps, pictures, media, etc.